 - Drain the rice, and add to the bowl.
 Mix everything together well.

-- Take one of the cabbage leaves, and depending on its size, add 1-2 tbsp of the filling, and roll up (see the images and video above).
+- Take one of the cabbage leaves, and depending on its size, add 1-2 tablespoon of the filling, and roll up (see the images and video above).
 Place in the pan on top of the sauerkraut bits.

 - Repeat until all the leaves have been used up. (note 7)